ntu-aris/caric/index.md

 ###  5.3.4.
 Motion blur

-The motion blur metric $q_\text{blur}$ is based on the motion of the interest point during the camera exposure duration $\tau$ defined by the parameter `ExposureTime` in [caric_ppcom_network.txt](https://github.com/ntu-aris/rotors_simulator/blob/master/rotors_description/ppcom_network/caric_ppcom_network.txt).
+The motion blur metric $q_\text{blur}$ is based on the motion of the interest point during the camera exposure duration $\tau$.
+This value is declared in the parameter `ExposureTime` in [caric_ppcom_network.txt](https://github.com/ntu-aris/rotors_simulator/blob/master/rotors_description/ppcom_network/caric_ppcom_network.txt).
 It can be interpreted as the number of pixels that an interest point moves across during the exposure time, i.e.:

 $$
 \displaystyle